daarnolducsd/ep5book/docs/08-week8.md

 Another classic example is elected officials and the citizenry.
 The officials make decisions (i.e. the agents) acting on behalf of the citizens (i.e. the principal).
 However, the goal of the elected officials may be to be re-elected, not necessarily make the optimal decisions for the citizens.
 Therefore, in this setting as well, it is possible that the incentives are not necessarily aligned between the agent and the principal.

 In this section, we will be discussing an interesting setting in which the principal agent problem is at play.
-In China, the central government (the principal) has recently made it a priority to reduce air pollution in China.
+In China, the central government (the principal) has recently made it a priority to reduce air pollution.
 To accomplish this, they provide high-power incentives to local governments (the agent) that achieve pollution targets.
 However, the local government officials are also the ones collecting the pollution data.
 While it may be costly to reduce air pollution, one possibility is that they can cheat and report pollution numbers lower than the actual pollution level.

 Greenstone et al. (2022)[@greenstone2022can] studies this question by examining the introduction of automatic air pollution monitoring in China.
 This automated system was implemented in order to get accurate measures of pollution that cannot be manipulated by local officials.
 There are basically two potential outcomes of this analysis.
 First, local officials were reporting accurate numbers.
 In this case, we wouldn't expect automatic monitoring to change reported pollution numbers.
 The numbers are accurate both before and after the policy, and therefore, we expect the levels to be similar both before and after the policy.